Jikiden Reiki; Wellbeing and life Coaching; Holistic Massage and Body Work Therapies.

 Please give me 48 hours notice, out of respect for my other clients.

-Between 24 and 28 hours, I require half the session cost, and 24 hours or less, the full session fee.
+Between 24 and 28 hours, I reserve the full right to charge half the session cost, and 24 hours or less, the full session fee.
+Please see my cancellation and late attendance policy's for full details.

 Is Carol Qualified?

-I have a BSc in nursing, and diplomas in Holistic Massage, Hot Stone Massage, and Deep Tissue Massage, Manual Lymphatic Massage, Myofacial Release Massage and Jikiden Reiki.
+I have a BSc in nursing, and diplomas in Holistic Massage, Hot Stone Massage, and Deep Tissue Massage, Manual Lymphatic Massage, Myofacial Release Massage and Jikiden Reiki, Life, Pure and Wellbeing coaching.
 For more information please visit the About Me page.

 Is Carol insured?